Thursday, 23 April 2009

 Prisoner Cell Block H got quite a few spin-offs.
 Punishment was a male version of Prisoner and the first episode featured a young Mel Gibson before his film career took off.
 Sadly Punishment was axed after only 26 episodes.
 A theory put forward for Punishment not being embraced by viewers is that it was too uncompromising, too dark and serious, and viewers just weren’t ready for that.
 Where as Prisoner Cell Block H had a lot of comedy relief.
 HBO's Oz would later prove Punishment could have been a success if TV executives had stuck with it.
 An American version of Prisoner was also made called Dangerous Women which starred Casper Van Dien (Starship Troopers).
 Dangerous Women was sadly also a flop and neither Punishment nor Dangerous Women are likely to be made available on DVD (though you never know!).
 There was also a pilot for another American version of Prisoner called Willow B: Women In Prison.
 Germany also made a version of Prisoner Cell Block H called Hinter Gittern, which is available on dvd but without English subtitles.

 When Prisoner Cell Block H finished on ITV the channel needed another prison drama to cover the hole left in it’s schedule (and it’s ratings!)
 And so they commissioned Bad Girls.
 And so we’ve come full circle- a British programme, inspired by an Australian programme, which was inspired by a British programme.
 Bad Girls was an extremely poor imitation of Prisoner which seeked to copy it without realising what made Prisoner special.
 Bad Girls suffered from bland, still camera work and it’s difficult to know what was more annoying about it, the horrendously irritating characters (the two Julies!) or the abysmal incidental music, which was pretty much unbearable to listen to.
 One of the main failings of Bad Girls is that it never pushed the boundaries at all.
 It didn’t push the boundaries of acceptability past what Prisoner Cell Block H had already done between 1978 and 1985!
 Bad Girls was unbelievably tame, there was very little on screen violence, there was no sex or nudity, the style of it wasn’t over the top enough to keep you from realising how tame it was and it wasn’t intelligent enough to take seriously.
 Bad Girls was abysmal, it was always too rigid and not fluid enough.
 The series’ one saving grace (aside from a couple of attractive actresses) was the character of prison officer Jim Fenner, kind of a male version of Joan Ferguson (he even has the same initials).
 We watch Jim Fenner rule over all the inmates until he buries one inmate alive and inevitably get’s killed off.
 The entire series of Bad Girls is available uncut on DVD, whether that’s a good thing I’ll leave for you to decide!
 There’s absolutely no need for the programme to be described as “uncut” other than marketing reasons as the series is remarkably restrained in it’s content and style (there was no way the British board of film classification where going to cut anything out!)
 Bad Girls made the same mistake of Within These Walls by focusing far, far too much on the lives of the prison officers.
-Britain is such a conservative country it’s typical of Britain to waste the opportunity offered by the setting of a prison and focus on the dictators rather than the rebellious.
+Britain is such an authoritarian country it’s typical of Britain to waste the opportunity offered by the setting of a prison and focus on the dictators rather than the rebellious.
 A mistake not made by America with their prison drama’s, Oz and Prison Break who realised the potential of programmes which would appeal to a young audience, eager for something more subversive than most programmes on TV…

 In 1998 Oz exploded on to the screen.
 Short for Oswald penitentiary, Oz focused on the fictional Oswald maximum security prison.
 Named after Russell G. Oswald, the prison warden during the real life Attica riots.
 Oz was the first hour long drama produced for HBO, paving the way for The Sopranos.
 As well as being a highly entertaining crime drama, Oz is filled with philosophical conversations about love, life, death and religion and raises many questions about the judicial system.
 After prisoner Ryan O’ Reily gets caught for murdering the husband of the female prison doctor (who O’ Reily is in love with) a character tells him love’s not a reason to commit murder-to which O’ Reily replies “maybe you’ve never been in love.”
 A deeply cynical programme, Oz is about deep inner pain people go through that even those closest to them don’t understand.
 One of the many ironies of Oz is that all the prisoners in Oz are remarkable people from their deviousness to their resilience at surviving in prison.
 Some prisoners, such as Arian brotherhood leader Vern Schillinger are so feared they feel comfortable, maybe even at home in prison.
 Pre September the 11th, Oz was the first programme to have a muslim as a main character and launched the careers of Harold Perrineau and Adewale Akinnuoye-Agbaje who both later starred in Lost.
 It Occurred to me, while watching Oz that everything that happens in prison also happens outside of prison.
 So as extreme as the violence and betrayal is in prison, it happens in our everyday lives, maybe to a less exaggerated extent.
 Oz acts as a Parable for society as a whole, using the incarcerated to hold up a mirror to outward society.
 At the end of each hour long episode you’ll find yourself taking in a long deep breath and wanting to sit and think for a while about what you’ve just seen!
 The influence of Oz can be seen in all of the American drama’s made since.
 Lost, for example is about a group of people closed off from society, it has big, movie style production values and some hand held style camera work, it has a muslim character and features long conversations between non English speaking characters.
 Oz creator, writer and producer Tom Fontana seems to realise the power and potential of television, using the power of sight and sound to their full potential, to shock, to entertain, to provoke thought and discussion and to surprise the viewer.
 The shocking violence, thought provoking dialogue, hand-held style camera work and screeching music make Oz immensely entertaining and infinitely re-watchable.
 American television became braver after Oz.
 The picture quality of Oz, particularly in the first season is grainy and even pixilated, performances are very enthusiastic and there seems to be synchronicity issues with sound.
 For the most part though the first four seasons are perfect television.
 Season 5 was only OK and season six didn’t offer a satisfactory conclusion to the series.
 All six seasons of Oz are available to buy on DVD.